seanmic1/seanmic1/README.md

 Hi, I'm Sean.
-I'm currently a student studying Computer Science with a specialization in Data Science.
+I'm a graduate of Monash University Malaysia with a Bachelor in Computer Science.
-In my free time, I'm learning web dev, front-end and back-end.
+In my free time, I'm learning web dev, front-end and back-end, and a bit of game dev as well.

 <ul>Skills I have:
   <li>Python ✅